Universality in minor-closed graph classes: Avoiding an Infinite Complete Graph Subdivision

 \subsection{Forcing Infinite Edge-Connectivity}

 As shown above, there is a graph $U$ that contains all planar graphs, but does not contain a subdivision of an infinite clique.
 In particular, $U$ does not contain a subgraph of infinite vertex-connectivity.
 We now show that the analogous statement for edge-connectivity is false.
-That is, infinite edge-connectivity is unavoidable in any graph that contains all planar graphs.
+That is, infinite edge-connectivity is unavoidable in any graph that contains all planar graphs, and the same property holds for other natural graph classes.